RealFlow/Swift-CheatSheet/README.md

         }
     }
     let boilingPointOfWater = Celsius(fromFahrenheit: 212.0)
-    // boilingPointOfWater.temperatureInCelsius is 100.0
     let freezingPointOfWater = Celsius(fromKelvin: 273.15)
-    // freezingPointOfWater.temperatureInCelsius is 0.0"
     ```

-  * Local & External Parameter Names
-    * Initializers do not have an identifying function name, thus the names and types of an init parameters play an important role identifying which init to call.
+  * Argument Labels
-    * Swift provide an automatic external name to be the same with the local name
+    * Use "_" as the external name to ommit parameters
       ```swift
-      struct Color {

-        let red, green, blue: Double
-        init(red: Double, green: Double, blue: Double) {
-          self.red   = red
-          self.green = green
-          self.blue  = blue
-        }

-        init(white: Double) {
-          red   = white
-          green = white
-          blue  = white
-        }
-      }

-      let magenta = Color(red: 1.0, green: 0.0, blue: 1.0)
-      let halfGray = Color(white: 0.5)  // without external name will trigger an error
-      ```

-  * Initializer Parameters Without External Names

-      ```swift
-      // Use "_" as the external name init(_ celsius: Double) {
+      init(_ celsius: Double) {
         temperatureInCelsius = celsius
       }
       Celcius(37.0)
       ```

-  * Optional Property Types
-    * Optional property types are automatically initialised with a value of nil

-      ```swift
-      class SurveyQuestion {

-          var text: String
-          var response: String?
-          init(text: String) {
-              self.text = text
-          }
-          func ask() {
-              println(text)
-          }
-      }

-      let cheeseQuestion = SurveyQuestion(text: "Do you like cheese?") cheeseQuestion.ask()
-      cheeseQuestion.response = "Yes, I do like cheese."
-      ```

-  * **Modifying Constant Properties during Initialization**
-    * You can modify the value of a constant property during initialisation
-    * Can only be modified in class init, not sub-class init.

 ### Default Initializers

-  * If no init is provided, Swift provide default init, optional parameters will be set to nil, example:
+  * If no init is provided, Swift provide default init.
+Optional parameters will be set to nil
     ```swift
     class ShoppingListItem {
-      var name: String?
+      var name: String? // nil
       var quantity = 1
       var purchased = false
     }

-    var item = ShoppingListItem()
     ```

   * Memberwise Initialisers for Structure Types
     * Structure types automatically receive a member wise initialiser if there is no custom initialisers
     * Memberwise initializer is a shorthand way to initialise the member properties of new structure instances
     * Initial values can be passed to the init by name
       ```swift
       struct Size {
          var width = 0.0, height = 0.0
       }
       let twoByTwo = Size(width: 2.0, height: 2.0)
       ```

-### Initializer Delegation for Value Types
+### Value Types Initialization

-  * The rules are different for value types and class types.
-    * Value types (structures and enumerations) do not support inheritance, so their initialiser delegation process is relatively simple, they can only delegate to another initialiser, class has superclass.
+  * Value types (structures and enumerations) do not support inheritance, so they can only delegate to another initialiser
   * self.init can only be called within an initialiser
   * If custom initialiser is defined, you won't have access to the default initialiser
     ```swift
     struct Size {
         var width = 0.0, height = 0.0